 - Our innovative online learning tool, BikeSafetyQuiz.com, used by over 120,000 motorists and bicyclists since 2013

 - Development of over 40 metro area and local bike maps, longer-distance route guides, and other bicyclist resources

 - Annual GIBT bicycle tour, Illinois’ top week-long supported ride since 2003

 - Our BikeSafetyQuiz mini-grant program has led to over 60,000 students completing BikeSafetyQuiz since 2018

 The late Ted Sanders led efforts to create our statewide bicycle organization in 1989.
 We incorporated in 1992 as the League of Illinois Bicyclists (LIB), a state chapter of the national League of American Bicyclists.
 LIB grew under Ted’s (1989-1995) and then Al Sturges’ and Eric Hutchison’s (1995-2000) leadership, becoming a separate, standalone organization in 2000.

-Dave Simmons was hired as the fourth executive director in October 2019 and is thrilled to lead the organization and our continued efforts to make biking better in Illinois in the 2020s.
+Dave Simmons was hired as the current executive director in October 2019 and is thrilled to lead the organization and our continued efforts to “make Illinois better through biking” in the 2020s.

 The best is yet to come and we truly appreciate your support.
 Be safe out there!